 Currently, the Smart Meter Communication Licence costs are not modelled in the Common Distribution Charging Methodology (CDCM) but are included in the allowed revenue calculation section of the CDCM which means they are recovered through the residual component of the tariff.
 This means they are spread across all customer types, including Site-Specific customers, despite Aggregated customers being the driver of Smart Meter Communication Licence Costs as stated in the DCC Charging Statement.

 This therefore results in tariffs not fully reflecting the Smart Meter Communication Licence Costs incurred, as they are applied to customer groups which are not a cost driver.
 Changes to the allocation of Smart Meter Communication Licence Costs should be made to allocate these costs in a more cost reflective manner.
-Resulting in only the customers which are the costs drivers, incurring the costs themselves through the fixed charge.
+This would result in only the customers which are the costs drivers, incurring the costs themselves through the fixed charge.

 How?